lindseymacmillan/dashwp/README.md

 ## Big picture

-DashWP is a suite of tools to help you manage the content, and content architecture, of your Wordpress site.
+DashWP is a suite of tools to help you manage the content, and content architecture, of your WordPress site.
 In addition to filling typical needs (e.g. custom post type/taxonomy creation, bulk post conversion actions, etc) DashWP enables the creation of *dashboards* to easily manage content that belongs in a group.

 ## What is a dashboard?